carolinecorr/Societal-Biases-in-Survivor/README.md

 Implements data cleaning and visualization skills learned in DSwR1.

-Duplicated and relocated to personal public GitHub repository.
-Minor changes made to remove unnecessary components related to the course and ease of understanding for non-university affiliated viewers.
+This project has been duplicated and relocated to my personal public GitHub repository.
+Minor changes were made to remove unnecessary components related to the course for ease of understanding for non-university affiliated viewers, but all of the original code and final outputs have been preserved.
+This repository only reflects the changes made during the relocation process; therefore, none of the commits relate to the original creation of this project's form and content.

 # Table of Contents